Social media presents personal injury attorneys with a wealth of opportunities to expand their practice and connect with clients.

 Next, develop a content calendar to plan and schedule your social media posts.

 Make sure your content strategy aligns with your social media goals and includes a mix of content types.
-This includes formats like text posts (without linking to your blog posts), infographics, videos, and podcasts, to cater to your audience's preferences.
+To cater to your audience's preferences, this includes formats like text posts (without linking to your blog posts), infographics, videos, and podcasts.

 Finally, maintain a balance between promotional and educational content.

-Aim for a ratio of 1:10 in favor of the educational content to build a stable following.
+To build a stable following, aim for a ratio of 1:10 in favor of educational content.
 Remember, people don't use social media to be sold to.
 Bombarding them with promotional content will overwhelm them and turn them away.

 By offering the kind of content they care about, you can better connect with your audience and improve the chances of them remembering you when they need help.